TroyNeubauer/CWTeams/README.md

 Insert blabbery Chas paragraph here

 # Getting started
-In order to build and run Cake Wars Teams, you will need to install a few dependencies
+In order to build and run Cake Wars Teams, you will need to install a few dependencies:

+Java: Can be downlaoded here https://www.java.com/ES/download/.
+Java is the language of choice for this project

+Gradle: Can be downlaoded here https://gradle.org/install/.
+Gradle is used as the build system to compile the code and manage the dependencies for this project

+Git: Can be downlaoded here https://git-scm.com/downloads.
+Git allows you to download the source code from this repository and get updates as new commits are pushed

+# Building
+Once the dependencies are met, open a [command prompt](https://tutorial.djangogirls.org/en/intro_to_command_line) and type 'git clone https://github.com/TroyNeubauer/CWTeams.git'.
+This will download the soource code to your local machine.
+If you get an error that git cant be found then double check that you added it your path or try restarting your terminal.
+Run 'cd CWTeams'
+and run `gradlew.bat jar` (windows) or `./gradlew jar` (OSX and Linux).

+This should print some output indicating the program was compiled successfully.
+There should noiw be an executable jar file inside build/libs.

 # Usage
 This utility comes with many command line arguments that allow you to tweak the resulting teams to your liking.
+After building, run `java -jar build/libs/CWTeams.jar`

 By default this program will look for a ratings file named `cw.xlsx` in the current directory.
 This can be overridden with `--file=other_cake_wars_file.xlsx` to make the program read `other_cake_wars_file.xlsx` instead.